currentlyme/currentlyme.github.io/_posts/2021-5-23-today-is-gone-tomorrow.md

 We have days of instense emotional distress (giving a presentation or having a stressfull deadline) and the day after everything seems less dramatic.

-And there are days where we have moments of great joy, which might already be forgotten the next day.
+And there are days where we have moments of wonder and joy, which might already be forgotten the next day.

-Becuase feelings change, we should hold on to joy in the moment and don't take stress too seriously.
+Feelings change, hold on to joy in the moment and Don't take stress too seriously.